Du Barry Was a Lady (film): Plot

 Nightclub singer May Daly turns the heads of many men, including coatroom attendant Louis Blore and master of ceremonies Alec Howe.
-While May is in love with Louis, she persists in holding out for a wealthy husband due to her poor upbringing.
+While May is in love with Alec, she persists in holding out for a wealthy husband due to her poor upbringing.
 After portraying Madame Du Barry for a musical number, Alec confesses his love for her by singing a song.
 However, she rejects his advances for the rich, haughty Willie.
 After an attendant spills a salad over his jacket, she cancels their plans to attend a party and goes home on the subway with Louis.
 While on the train, her view of marrying for money is challenged by Louis and an elderly woman.

 The following day, a telegram arrives to inform Louis he is the winner of a prize of $150,000 in the Irish Sweepstakes.
-He immediately declares his love for May, who is who is teased by Alec that she now has no reason to stay with Willie and avoid Louis.
+He immediately declares his love for May, who is teased by Alec that she now has no reason to stay with Willie and avoid Louis.
 However, he is furious upon discovering May intends on marrying him due to his newfound wealth.
 When May tells Louis she only plans to marry him due to his money, he is seemingly content with this.

 After accidentally swallowing a drugged drink, Louis falls into a deep sleep and dreams that he is King Louis XV at Versailles.
-May is Madame Du Barry, while Alec is the Robin Hood-like The Black Arrow, Willie is Duc de Rigor, and nightclub waiter Charlie is the the Dauphin.
+May is Madame Du Barry, Alec is the Robin Hood-like Black Arrow, Willie is the Duc de Rigor, and nightclub waiter Charlie is the Dauphin.